 - Galleries & Pickers: DatePicker, Calendar, ColorPicker, PeoplePicker, etc.

-- Progress: Shimmer, Spinner, and ProgressIndicator.
+- Progress: Shimmer, Spinner, and ProgressIndicator

-- Utilities: Image, Keytips, Icon, Text, Stack, Selection, and Separator.
+- Utilities: Image, Keytips, Icon, Text, Stack, Selection, and Separator

-- Notification & Engagement: Coachmark, MessageBar, and TeachingBubble.
+- Notification & Engagement: Coachmark, MessageBar, and TeachingBubble

-- Experimental: Card.
+- Experimental: Card

 Fluent design system platforms

-Fluent’s UX frameworks can be used in multiple platforms, including:
+The Fluent UI framework can be used in multiple platforms, including:

-Fluent uses the React framework with a list of building blocks with components such as Basic Inputs, Galleries, Pickers, Items and Lists, Commands, Menus, Navigations, etc.
+Fluent uses the React framework with a list of building blocks with components such as Basic Inputs, Galleries, Pickers, Items and Lists, Commands, Menus, Navigations, etc. The robust React-based components are designed to adhere to Fluent Design System standards such as small bundle size, with refactored components that allow you to include the required package and dependencies.

 #2 Web components